Land of Legends – promote and revitalize storytelling

 The objectives of the programme are:

-- Cooperate nationally and regionally with like-minded people, storytellers as well as experts;
+- Cooperate regionally, nationally, and internationally with like-minded people, storytellers as well as experts.

 - Preserve the value of storytelling for the well-being of the population at large.